Special thanks to Nisa Lee for helping out with this article.

 Hemingway said of his final novel The Old Man and The Sea, that he “tried to make a real old man, a real boy, a real sea, a real fish and real sharks.
 But if I made them good and true enough they would mean many things.”

-Adria Petty said of his father, “I always laugh, because he’ll say, ‘Oh I divine these songs.
+Adria Petty said of her father, “I always laugh, because he’ll say, ‘Oh I divine these songs.
 They’re not really about anyone or anything.’
 He’ll try to deflect the sentiment that’s right there in the albums.
 But they’re very autobiographical.
 You can really tell, on beautiful albums, like Into the Great Wide Open and ‘Two Gunslingers’ or ‘King’s Highway’, that he’s struggling, constantly fighting, just to find a peaceful place.”

 “I don’t know if an artist completely understands—Or needs to be reminded of sometimes—Of how deeply these songs affect people.
 (It’s) in such a way that when you hear the song, you remember where you were and even the feeling in your gut when you were 14 hearing that song.”